WPCD-Workflows/documentation/source/old/world/public/xml/world_itm_structure.rst

    "Experimentalists and Diagnosticians Resource Group"

-The "ITER Scenario Modelling Working Group" (ISM) was established in 2007 as part of ITM-TF with the aim to assist in systematic predictive modelling of all ITER reference scenarios by using the major existing integrated modelling tools, whilst the ITM code platform was in development.
+The "ITER Scenario Modelling Working Group" (ISM) was established in 2007 as part of EU-IM-TF with the aim to assist in systematic predictive modelling of all ITER reference scenarios by using the major existing integrated modelling tools, whilst the EU-IM code platform was in development.
 ISM also supported the verification and validation of the ETS, which aims to become the main tool for EU modelling activity.